GPSR in 2026: What the General Product Safety Regulation has brought

 • Reporting problems: you must inform the manufacturer or importer of potentially dangerous products.

-• Recall cooperation: You must actively participate in the recall of unsafe products and inform consumers.
+• Recall cooperation: You must actively participate in the recall of dangerous products and inform consumers.

 • Record keeping: You must keep records of the origin and distribution of products.